azygadlo/LLM-catalog/README.md

 # LLM-catalog
 Majority of the Large Language Models (and not only) summarized in a table.
 From the original Transformer to ChatGPT and beyond.

+The list is long but not exhaustive.
+If you notice any incorrect information, let me know.

 |model|year|paper|model type / objective|short info|parameters|training corpora|
 |:---:|:---:|:---:|:---:|:---:|:---:|:---:|
 |-|2015|[Dai & Le](https://arxiv.org/abs/1511.01432) (Google)|autoregressive or autoencoder using RNN (LSTM)|idea of pre-training domain-specific language models to be later fine-tuned|?|IMDB, DBPedia, 20 Newsgroups|